anujdeshpande/marvell-iot.github.io/docs/Readme.md

 ### Install ARM Cross-compiler Toolchain

 Apart from installing development host specific drivers and packages as mentioned above, an ARM cross-compiler toolchain should be installed on the development host.
-The EZ-Connect Lite SDK supports the GCC Compiler Toolchain.
+The EZ-Connect Lite SDK supports the ARM GCC Compiler Toolchain.
+Make sure that you install version **4.9q3**.

-The toolchain for GNU ARM is available from: https://launchpad.net/gcc-arm-embedded
+The toolchain for GNU ARM is available from: https://launchpad.net/gcc-arm-embedded/+download

 Make sure that the toolchain is added to your environment path.